 First of all, I am going to show a couple of examples that demonstrate my way of thinking when it comes to repetition.

 The word judge is used 286 times in the King James Bible.

 Leviticus 19:15 "Don't pervert justice.
 Don't show favoritism to either the poor or the great.
 Judge on the basis of what is right."

-and this one, which we can currently see a great many examples of,
+and this, which we can currently see a great many examples of

 Matthew 7:15 Beware of false prophets, which come to you in sheep's clothing, but inwardly are raving wolves.

 You can see where I am going with this, for a word to be used in Scripture over 400 times certainly should indicate that it was important stuff to God.
 However, there is another scripture that means the world to many of us, one that has tremendous significance to me.
 I recall standing in a very dim, candle-lit church one Saturday night.
 I was really pressing in and when the pastor spoke of how there is nothing we have done in our lives or can ever do that Jesus won't forgive.